 The Department offers:

-- degrees at the AB and MA levels in Linguistics, in Russian, and in Slavic Studies.
-As well as a degree at the AB level in German Studies,
+- degrees at the AB level in Linguistics, in Russian, in Slavic Studies, and in German Studies,

 - departmental undergraduate minors in Linguistics, Russian, German, Arabic, and in Chinese,